tugraz-isds/spcd3/README.md

 A live version of the `main` branch can be found at [spcd3.netlify.app](https://spcd3.netlify.app/).

+## Built With

+As mentioned, the library uses D3v7 but not the entire library; only some modules from [D3](https://d3js.org/) are used.

+The modules we are using are:
+ - d3-dsv
+ - d3-selection
+ - d3-drag
+ - d3-shape
+ - d3-axis
+ - d3-scale
+ - d3-transition

+ We are using [Mini SVG data: URI](https://github.com/tigt/mini-svg-data-uri#readme) to convert SVGs in data URIs and [xml-formatter](https://github.com/chrisbottin/xml-formatter#readme) to get a pretty downloaded SVG file of the parallel coordinate plot.

-## How to build the spcd3 library
+ We are using [gulp](https://gulpjs.com/) and [rollup](https://rollupjs.org/) to bundle and build the library.

+## Getting Started

-### Install dependencies
+### Prerequisites

-- Open terminal and execute the following command to install all the dependencies:
+Open terminal and execute the following command to install all the dependencies:

 ```
 npm install
 ```

-### Gulp Build And Development
+### Build And Development

 Gulp is used to automate repeatable tasks.
 The file [gulpfile.js](gulpfile.js) defines for now three public tasks: